mahozad/buyt/README.md

 - [ ] Enable the user to disable location rationale dialog and always enter stores manually
 - [ ] What is Spherical Law of Cosines? (for locations)
 - [ ] Try to first provide an MVP (minimally viable product) version of the app
-- [ ] Make viewing stores on map a premium feature
-- [ ] Add ability to remove all app data
+- [ ] Add a button to store cards which opens the store location in a map application
 - [ ] Add android.support.annotation to the app
 - [ ] For every new version of the app display a what's new page on first app open
 - [ ] Use list-item selection in recycler view;